-I have created 2 FREE patterns that you can download from my subscriber only library.
+I have created two free templates that you can download from my subscriber-only library.
 To gain access to these patterns simply sign up to my mailing list below:

-These sewing projects are always great to make with kids or just for yourself after work to help you relax and make something small and enjoyable.
-Make yourself a cup of tea and enjoy an afternoon of sewing with me.
+These sewing projects are always great to make with your kiddies or just for yourself after work to help you relax and wind down.
+Grab yourself a cup of tea and enjoy an afternoon of sewing with me.

 Bow Tie Scrunchies